Mediamazine

 Tuesday, February 20, 2007

-1. Visit the Webshots site, and click on the link that tells you to sign up (on the top right corner of the site).
+1. Visit the Webshots site and click on the Sign up for free link, on the top right corner of the site, as shown in Figure 1, below.

-2. This brings up a login form.
-Fill all the fields, make sure you enter a valid email address, and then click the Join Now button within the Free section.
-You can also click the Join Now button within the Premium section — but that’s something we will explore in a later post.
+3. Doing so brings up a login form, as shown in Figure 2, below.
+Fill all the fields, and make sure you enter a valid email address.
+Next, click the Join Now button within the Free section.
+You can also click the Join Now button within the Premium section—but that’s something we will explore in a later post.

-3. If the details you filled in the form are valid, you’ll see a modified version of the Webshots site.
-Webshots allows you to upload your pictures now — and that is something that we will explain in more detail in a later post.
+5. If the details you filled in the form are valid, you’ll see a modified version of the Webshots site.
+You can upload your pictures now, and that is something that we will explain in more detail in a later post.

-4. Do check your mail for a confirmation link — follow the instructions within the email.
+6. Do check your mail inbox for a confirmation link.
+Follow the instructions within the email.
 Also remember to save your user name and password in a safe place.

 In the next blog post, we’ll explore what the free account allows you to do, and we’ll also briefly look at the Premium account.